 - Yes, I meant that, because it’s true: You don’t understand each other even though you speak the same language

-- Maybe this can help you bridge the divide and be less confused, or feel less pissed
+- Maybe this can help you bridge the divide and feel less confused or angry

 - Statistically speaking, probably not.
 In fact, I’ve got bad news: You two probably shouldn’t be dating